j-jurion/CV-PuzzleSolver/README.md

 version: main

-Script that scans for a sudoku puzzle and solves it.
+Script that scans for a binary puzzle and solves it.

 TODO: